 A fire and seating area turns a simple glass structure into an inviting garden lounge.
 Insulated on two-and-a-half sides, this cedar building by IQ Glass features slim-framed sliding doors with an almost frameless effect, creating a stunning panorama even when closed.

 This garden from Scotts of Thrapston, in pressure-impregnated green-stained European redwood, has double-glazed doors, windows and a tongue-and-groove interior painted in Buttermilk.

 With its hardwearing varnished floor, it’s ideal for a workout space.
 A mineralised felt and felt-tiled roof with veranda-style overhang keeps the weather at bay.

 Get advice on how to create a home gym.

 Why choose a shed when you could have a charming hut instead?

-This new-build, rustic-style structure makes a striking addition to a garden.
+This new-build, rustic-style contemporary garden room makes a striking addition to a garden and has a touch of the trad about it – but with all the mod cons.
 With a pine tongue-and-groove interior, and finished in corrugated tin or cedar wood, huts from Cotswold Shepherds Huts start from £10,000.
 Electrics can be supplied.